Capote (film): Historical accuracy

 To gain access to Smith and Hickock while they were on Death Row, Capote is shown bribing the warden.
 This incident is based on a quote from Clarke's biography but appears to be incorrect.
 According to fact checkers, Warden Sherman Crouse initially denied Capote access due to prison regulations which restricted contact with prisoners to immediate family and legal counsel.
 Capote then retained the firm of Saffels & Hope, who approached the governor of the state and worked out a deal.

 No non-fiction sources (including Clarke's) assert that Capote attempted to secure legal representation for Smith and Hickock as is shown in the film.
 The initial appeal was handled by public defenders and subsequent appeals by the Kansas Legal Aid Society after they were contacted by Hickock.
 This is mentioned in Capote's book and there is no evidence he ever offered to help find a lawyer.

-Capote mainly corresponded with Hickock and Smith through letters, visiting them in person less than half a dozen times.
+Capote mainly corresponded with Hickock and Smith through letters, visiting them in person fewer than half a dozen times.
 Extended stays at the prison are fictionalized, although some confrontations are based on real letters.